MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/default-limit-256-dynamic-mac-addresses.md

 ---
 title: Windows Hyper-V server has a default limit of 256 dynamic MAC addresses
-description: Provides a solution to an issue when you start a guest virtual machine. ms.date: 09/16/2020
+description: Provides a solution to an issue that occurs when you start a guest virtual machine. ms.date: 09/16/2020
 author: Deland-Han
 ms.author: delhan